longevityframework/longevity/manual/limitations.md

 classes you can use for your [persistents](persistent), [embeddables](embeddable), and [key values](key-values.html):

-- They must be a case class.
+- They must be a case class or a case object.
 - They must not be an [inner class](http://docs.scala-lang.org/tutorials/tour/inner-classes.html).
-- They must have a primary constructor with a single parameter list.
+- Case class primary constructors must have a single parameter list.

 We would like to relax these limitations in the future.
 If you find these limitations to be too cumbersome for you, please [let us